Published On: May 26 2011 11:04:16 AM CDTUpdated On: Jul 01 2016 03:00:00 AM CDT

-Ryan Reynolds, may have starred in such movies as "Van Wilder," "The Proposal," "Green Lantern" and "The Change-Up," but the Vancouver native will always be "Berg" from "Two Guys, A Girl and a Pizza Place" to us.
+Ryan Reynolds may have come a long way from his sitcom days, starring in movies such as "Deadpool," "Van Wilder," "The Proposal" and "The Change-Up," but the Vancouver native will always be "Berg" from "Two Guys, A Girl and a Pizza Place" to us.

 Pamela Anderson not only was born on Vancouver Island, but was discovered during a British Columbia Lions CFL game.
 How Canadian is that?